tardis-sn/stardis/docs/physics/physics_of_stardis.rst

 Opacity Sources
 ---------------

 The first four of these interactions are called continuum interactions, as they affect light at a large range of frequencies.
 Line interactions, on the other hand, only occur with light around specific frequencies, corresponding to the electron’s jump in energy.
-These are called resonant frequencies.
+These are called *resonant frequencies*.

 ^^^^^^^^^^^^^^^^^^^^^
 Bound-Free Absorbtion